Snoozles/mixed_messages/README.md

 * NODE.js

 ## Setup
-In the first instance the program will run on the command line.
-With the extended scope of providing a web user interface.
+The program runs on the command line.
+With the extended scope of providing a web user interface at a later stage.

 ## Status
 ### Current Project Status
-Just setup / Planning phase
+core functionality establish to run program in console

+extended scope tasks as per list below to be worked on at a later stage
 ### To-Do-List
-* pick topic
+* ~~pick topic~~
-* create text snippets
+* ~~create text snippets~~
-* create scripts
+* ~~create scripts~~
 ### Potential Extended Scope Tasks
 * create user interface HTML
 * create user interface CSS